jaivox/speech/jaivox/apps/README_apps.txt

 onefile: shows how the test example, which generates three agents, can instead
 	be used to create batch tests and live tests.

+recorded: this example shows an agent-based version of the program in the
+	apps/1st directory.
+The directory recorded/gen_saved contains four
+	subdirectories: sphinx is a recognizer agent, inter is a Jaivox interpreter agent, and both festival and freetts directories contain synthesizer agents, only one of them should be used.
+For details please see recorded/README_recorded.txt.

+spanish: this shows how Jaivox dialogs can be adapted to any language.
+This
+	example adpats the files in the test example to Spanish.
+Corresponding to files road.spec, errors.dlg and road.dlg, here we have road_es.spec, errors_es.dlg and road_es.dlg.
+The program live.java in the es subdirectory is generated with Jvgen with input spanish.conf.
+The program is then modified to use a configuration script live_es.xml which points to the Voxforge Spanish audio model and dictionary.
+See README_spanish.txt for more details.

 student: is an application that demonstrates the use of some grammar enhancements for
 	better questions.
 The application involves asking questions about students (from a teacher or administrator's viewpoint.)